 It’s not news that errant pitches clogging inboxes are a favorite complaint of media.
 No matter what survey of content creators you consult, an overwhelming majority whack at pitches that have little or nothing to do with their beat(s).

-We’re not even considering overly long, poorly crafted pitches that make busy readers search for news.
+We’re not even considering overly long, poorly crafted pitches that make busy reporters search for news.
 Or pitches containing misspelled words, poor grammar and faulty, outdated information.
 (A recent pitch touted a company as the only B Corporation in N. America.
 Nope.
 There are 2,000+ in the U.S. alone.)